zhjngli/the-principles-and-feelings-cookbook/writing/about/index.md

 title: 'about'
 ---

 This is a poorly written, disorganized, and mostly useless cookbook.
 There will be no measurements provided, cause everything is by [feeling](/principles/cooking-with-feelings).
 Because getting 90% of the way there with 10% of the effort is worthwhile 200% of the time.
+The focus is mostly on Chinese dishes, since that's what I primarily cook, but the principles and techniques I hope are generally applicable.

 ## what's the motivation for writing this?